Montréal jazz and blues clubs and festivals

 House of Jazz

-Montréal boasts a number of classic jazz venues, such as the downtown House of Jazz where Tony Bennett sang a couple songs impromptu one night, and Nina Simone stomped out another night when she couldn’t get a seat near the stage.
-Today, the venue books top local jazz and blues acts seven nights a week, including soul queen Michelle Sweeney who also performs at the House of Jazz Laval.
+Montréal boasts a number of classic jazz venues, such as the downtown House of Jazz where Tony Bennett sang a couple songs impromptu one night back in 1985.
+Today, the venue books top local jazz and blues acts seven nights a week.
+The club’s good-time atmosphere is popular with tourists.

-Montréal’s classic brash blues joint Bistro à Jojo in the Latin Quarter features live music nightly.
-Many local favourite blues acts headline the intimate nightclub regularly.
+Montréal’s classic blues joint Bistro à Jojo in the Latin Quarter features live music nightly.
+Many favourite local blues acts headline the intimate nightclub regularly.

-Over in Old Montreal, the Modavie Mediterranean restaurant and wine bar also features live jazz nightly.
-The bistro has much flair and character, and is popular with locals and tourists alike.
+Over in Old Montréal, the Modavie French bistro and wine bar also features live jazz, blues, and rhythm and blues nightly.
+The bistro has much flair and character and is popular with locals and tourists alike.

 Upstairs Jazz Bar & Grill

-The city’s live jazz and blues clubs are especially busy during the famed Montréal International Jazz Festival, which each year features several hundred musicians performing ticketed indoor concerts and free shows on several outdoor stages.
+The city’s live jazz and blues clubs are especially busy during the famed Festival International de Jazz de Montréal, which each year features several hundred musicians performing ticketed indoor concerts and free shows on several outdoor stages.
 The 10-day festival begins the last week of June.